MTG/essentia/doc/sphinxdoc/design_overview.rst

 * Outputs
 * Parameters

-Every algorithm can have any number of each of these (0 included).
+Every algorithm can have any number of each of these (zero included).
 For instance, a "Centroid" algorithm will have 1 input (an array), 1 output (the value of the centroid) and 1 parameter (the range of the centroid).

 Basically, that is all you need to grasp what an Algorithm is in Essentia.

-The general workflow will be the following:
+The general workflow is the following:

 1. you instantiate (create) an algorithm
 2. you configure it using the desired parameters